Jandini/xchain/README.md

 ## How It Works

-XChain uses xUnit’s extensibility to provide:
+Xchain uses xUnit’s extensibility to provide:
 - Custom `[ChainFact]` / `[ChainTheory]` attributes that inject ordering, naming, and flow grouping.
 - A fixture-based pattern (`TestChainContextFixture`) for output sharing and exception flow.
 - Fluent APIs like `.Link`, `.LinkUnless`, `.LinkWithCollection`, etc. to capture and control flow.